manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 transparently supported by an hICN network in virtue of the pull-based model and stateful forwarding state in packet-caches.
-The only requirement is to have a compatible transport layer able to cope with multihoming, multipath and multisource characteristics of ICN data transfers.
+The only requirement is to have a compatible transport layer able to cope with multihoming, multipath and multisource characteristics ofhICN data transfers.

 After moving, a consumer can just reissue pending interests once attached to the new access router at layer 2, without requiring any more information from L3 and